DuarteVDG/aw-project/fe-services/images/README.md

 # Information about the `images` directory

-This directory contains all the images used in the `fe-services` folder, corresponding to **Task 2** of the project.

-## Note
-These images are the same as the images used in the `micro-frontends` folder.
+The `images` directory showcases all the app views, specifically highlighting the components corresponding to their respective micro-frontends.
+These images were the images used in the ADRs.